fbpx Skip to content

 Understanding the Cold and Flu Season

 As with any other emergency, we must understand what we face before diving into the best strategies to beat down and conquer the cold and flu season.
-The cold and flu season is an annual occurrence that brings about a surge in respiratory illnesses.
+The cold and flu season is an annual occurrence that impacts the pharmacy industry directly.
+It brings about a surge in respiratory illnesses.
 Understanding the nature of these viruses, how they are transmitted, and the timing of their peak is critical to navigating this period successfully.

 • Viruses